Plumsail/helpdesk-docs/Online/How To/Upgrade to 2-1-1.rst

     - Contact forms will be reset to default.

 .. note::
-    You can switch your UI back to Classic after update (link)
+    You can switch your UI back to Classic after update.

+    Please read this article for more details: :ref:`back-to-classic`

 Navigate to settings using the icon in the navbar: